 Startups have a million things going on at once.
 Engineers are focusing on building a great product.
 Marketers are pushing to find great market fit.
 Sales reps are trying to exceed last month’s numbers.
-Operations people are testing new policies and processes.
+Operations are testing new policies and processes.

 When expectations are through the roof, it’s important to build a humble, hardworking, and self-sufficient team while also creating a workplace where they can reach their full capacity.